Jersey Girl poster

 The inciting incident occurs at 11 minutes when Gertrude dies during childbirth, leaving Ollie alone with newborn daughter Gertie.
 His perfect life is shattered, and he's left with a responsibility he never expected to handle alone..
 At 10% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to After an emotional breakdown and public meltdown at a Will Smith event, Ollie loses his job and is blacklisted from the industry.
+This reveals the protagonist's commitment to After an emotional breakdown and public meltdown at a Will Smith event, Ollie loses his job and is blacklisted from the industry.
 He's forced to move back to New Jersey with his father, leaving his old life behind., moving from reaction to action.

 The Collapse moment at 74 minutes (72% through) represents the emotional nadir.
 Here, Ollie chooses the job interview over Gertie's musical performance.
 Maya confronts him about abandoning what matters, and Gertie is devastated by his absence.
-He loses Maya and damages his relationship with his daughter., illustrates the protagonist at their lowest point.
+He loses Maya and damages his relationship with his daughter., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 80 minutes initiates the final act resolution at 78% of the runtime.
 Ollie realizes that his daughter and this life in New Jersey are what he actually wants, not the career.
 He understands that being present for Gertie is more important than professional success.
 He makes peace with who he's become., demonstrating the transformation achieved throughout the journey.